 - It stops their random arm movements which can wake them up

-- It helps to set up a sleep cue – baby will know it is time for bed when they get wrapped up
+- Helps to set up a sleep cue – baby will know it is time for bed when they get wrapped up

-- It can also help keep them on their backs to reduce the risk of SIDS.
+- Keeps them on their backs to reduce the risk of SIDS.

 When do I stop wrapping?

 It is recommended that you stop wrapping your baby when they show signs of being able to roll onto their tummy (this may be noticed when they are playing on the floor).

 As soon as they can roll onto their tummy it is no longer safe to wrap them – as they can’t use their arms to lift their head off the mattress.